danielhermawan02/Progjar-Tugas-Web-Browser/README.md

 - show respective HTTP error messages
 - open a web page that is protected by HTTP Basic Authentication
 - can access a web page that is protected behind a login page

+Note :
+You may use Java or any other programming language, but you are NOT ALLOWED to use any HTTP helper library.
+You need to use the raw socket library provided by the programming language.